conda/conda/docs/source/user-guide/concepts/environments.rst

 separate by creating isolated Python virtual environments for them.

-Users can select a Python virtual environment, such as Pipenv or Poetry, or a conda virtual environment.
-Some characteristics of the two:
+Users can create virtual environments using one of several tools such as
+Pipenv or Poetry, or a conda virtual environment.
+Pipenv and Poetry are based around Python's built-in venv library, whereas conda has its own notion of virtual environments that is lower-level (Python itself is a dependency provided in conda environments).

+Some other traits are:

 .. list-table::
    :widths: 20 40 40